Twisted quantum doubles are sign problem-free: Discrete bosonic SPTs are sign problem-free

 As an initial result, we demonstrate that all bosonic SPT states classified by the group cohomology of any discrete unitary symmetry $\mathcal{G}$ are SPF.
-Since the wavefunctions of these bosonic SPT states can always be deformed to a product state by finite-depth local unitary (FDLU) gates, it may be argued that these states do not possess an intrinsic sign problem in the first place, as has previously been noted~\cite{ellison2021} - this relation has been used to effectively study the Levin-Gu SPT~\cite{dupont2021} with QMC.
-However, our statement is a stronger one - the FDLU gates, or equivalently the phases attached to non-trivial cocycles in the group cohomology, are precisely the many-body basis rotations which preserve the sign structure of the QMC simulation.
-Hence, no transformation to a trivial phase is necessary, as all bosonic SPT phases possess a SPF Hamiltonian in their original basis even if they are non-stoquastic.
+Since the ground states can always be deformed to a product state by finite-depth local unitary (FDLU) gates, one may argue that no sign problem exists, as has previously been noted~\cite{ellison2021} - this relation has been used to effectively study the Levin-Gu SPT~\cite{dupont2021, dupont2021a} with QMC.
+Our statement is stronger: these FDLU gates implement many-body basis rotations that preserve the sign structure of QMC.
+Hence, no transformation to a trivial phase is necessary - all bosonic SPT phases possess a SPF but possibly non-stoquastic Hamiltonian in their original basis.

+To start with an explicit example, we consider the Levin-Gu model~\cite{levin2012}, an SPT in $d=2$ with $\mathbb{Z}_2$ symmetry, defined with qubits on a triangular lattice: Here $\prod_{\triangle_{jkl}}$ runs over all triangles whose vertices include $j$.
+This Hamiltonian is non-stoquastic, yet all phase factors cancel out in an SSE.
+Acting on a basis state, $A_j$ contributes $-1$ if it changes the parity of domain walls and $+1$ otherwise.
+Returning to the original state requires an even number of parity changes, so every term appearing in Eq.~\ref{eq:sse} is positive.
+Alternatively, a many-body basis rotation $U = (-1)^{N_{dw}}$, with $N_{dw}$ the domain-wall count, maps $H_{\text{Levin-Gu}}$ to the Ising paramagnet $H_{\text{trivial}} = - \sum_j \sigma_j^x$~\cite{levin2012}, which guarantees that the sign problem of the former vanishes.

+We now state the more general case, although we stress that the prior example will suffice for demonstrating the sign problem-free nature of the double semion model.
+The idea is the following.
+For every discrete SPT, there exists a canonical Hamiltonian that can be mapped to a trivial stoquastic ``paramagnet'' via explicitly-known FDLU gates~\cite{chen2013a}.
+The fact that has not previously been emphasized is that in the standard computational basis, these FDLU gates are precisely the many-body basis rotations that leave the sign structure of an SSE simulation invariant.
+Hence, these SPT Hamiltonians do not possess a sign problem in their original basis.